OooShiny-Community/migration/README.md

 - Solicit feedback from the group on the tech stack, and setup
 - Post an official announcement on this group for the upcoming move and post the new forum info
 - "Stage" members on Discourse so they become active when logged in
-- Encourage members to join as easily as possible (ideally through an invite link)
+- Encourage members to join as easily as possible
 - Set Google group to read-only

 See main [#1 Discourse Installation Progress](https://github.com/OooShiny-Community/migration/issues/1) for more details and other [Issues](https://github.com/OooShiny-Community/migration/issues) to track progress.